tardate/LittleArduinoProjects/playground/LEDx16Module/README.md

 I sent these off for production at [OSH Park](https://oshpark.com/shared_projects/E2aHiqP5), and they turned out quite well.
 I think I could have picked a footprint for the SOP16 ships with longer pads to make them easier to solder by hand.

+One variation I've made in the circuit from the KiCad like a Pro course:
+I've explicitly grounded pin 13 (output enable - active low).
+If left floating, I've found the circuit to be unreliable depending on power conditions (output enable floats high).

 ## Construction